Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use ('when you have keywords but don't know exact API path') and provides examples.
-Also lists related tools with brief descriptions, aiding selection.
+Explicitly provides 'When to use' guidance: when you have keywords but don't know the exact API path, with examples.
+It also lists related tools with their purposes, giving clear direction on tool selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.